barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 The output of these blocks is a refined version of both the MSA representation and the pair representation.
 The dimension of these are the same as the input’s which allows the blocks to be chained without any modification.

-{% include figure.liquid loading="eager" path="assets/img/alphafold/evoformer.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/alphafold/evoformer.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
     The architecture of the Evoformer blocks
 </div>